nbhamarat/GlobalAIHubPythonCourse/README.md

 ## Final Project : Company Management System
 Defined some employees and managers first, gave them names, numbers (sort of like IDs) and decided what languages they speak.
-Then wrote some if statements in order to createa program that would ask the user to enter the ID/number of the employee and then print out the languages this employee speaks.
+Then wrote some if statements in order to create a program that would ask the user to enter the ID/number of the employee and then print out the languages this employee speaks.
 Then I created two classes named "Employees" and "Managers" like it was asked in the Final Project description.

 ## Requirements